Poker and Maths

 Firstly, congratulations on opening an article that claims to revolve around the use of mathematics.
 Poker is a game heavily entrenched in numbers and probability; without mathematical laws, the game would cease to exist.
 It’s ironic then that so many players hold mathematics in disdain; refusing to acknowledge its benefits at all costs.

 The majority of players claim to be “feel” players.
 That is; they make plays based on what their gut tells them.
 This is not to be discouraged.
-Gradually this gut-instinct becomes increasingly finely tuned.
+By learning the poker rules and experience gradually this gut-instinct becomes increasingly finely tuned.
 There are some very strong players that claim to be “feel” players.
 The implication is that players who use maths are not “feel” players - as if they have some cold calculated system, devoid of all instinct.
 Nothing could be further from the truth.
 Most players are “feel” players; but the ones who use maths are able to explain to you why they have certain instincts, and demonstrate why those instincts may be correct/incorrect.

 Imagine we flip a coin.
 Half of the time it will land on heads, half of the time it will land on tails.
 We can represent this mathematically in a number of ways.